urbanbigdatacentre/WPD-Auth/README.md

 # wpdAuth
-The authenticator for the Waterproofing Data (WPD) Work Packages
+The authenticator for the Waterproofing Data (WPD) Work Packages.
+The complete Swagger documentation is available [here](https://igsd-uow.github.io/wpdAuth/).

 ## How this project was created